broxus/bridge-vaults-exporter/README.md

 > - `relay_count` - relay count in current round
 > - `balance` - current token balance which is available for withdrawal.
 > - `total_assets` - total token balance, including funds which are locked in some strategies.
+> - `withdraw_limit_per_period` - maximum amount of tokens which can be withdrawn in one withdrawal period (1 day)
+> - `withdrawal_period_total` - total amount of tokens which were withdrawn in current withdrawal period
+> - `withdrawal_period_considered` - total amount of tokens which were approved for withdrawal in current withdrawal period
 > - `updated_at` - timestamp of the last update

 ### Example config